John Calvin's views on Mary

 John Calvin (1509–1564) was a French Protestant theologian during the Protestant Reformation, and one of the most influential reformers.
 He was a central figure for the Reformed churches, whose theological system is sometimes called Calvinism.

 Calvin had a positive view of Mary, but rejected the Roman Catholic veneration of her.

 Marian doctrines

 Will Durant says that "[i]t is remarkable, how much of Roman Catholic tradition and theory survived in Calvin's theology."
 Calvin's genius was not in creating new ideas but in developing existing thought to its logical conclusion.
-He borrowed from Martin Luther, Zwingli, Bucer, "but most of these Protestant doctrines had come down, in milder form, in Catholic tradition."
+He borrowed from Martin Luther, Huldrych Zwingli, Bucer, "but most of these Protestant doctrines had come down, in milder form, in Catholic tradition."
 Calvin gave them stronger interpretation and rejected the Catholic humanism.

 The criticism of Calvin on the Catholic Church in general and in regard to Mary in particular, is severe.
 As in the conflicts with Luther and Zwingli, equally severe Catholic counter-attacks led later theologians to the observation, that Mary was used by both sides to define theological positions and identity.